-Our pension plan asset allocation at December 31, 2019, and 2018, and target allocation for 2020, are as follows:
+Our pension plan asset allocation at December 31, 2020 and 2019, and target allocation for 2021, are as follows:

-n Assets 31,
+Percentage of Pl an Assets

-Target Allocation 2020 2019 2018
+Target ember 31,

-Equity securities 60% to 70% 63% 56%
+Allocation 2021 2020 2019

-Debt securities 25% to 35% 31 36
+Equity securities 50% to 60% 63% 63%

-Real estate 2% to 8% 6 6
+Debt securities 40% to 50% 34 31

-Commodities N/A - 2
+Real estate 0% to 2% 3 6

 Total 100% 100%

-The investment strategy for pension plan assets is to maintain a broadly diversified portfolio designed to achieve our target average long-term rate of return of 7.0%.
-While we believe we can achieve a long-term average rate of return of 7.0%, we cannot be certain that the portfolio will perform to our expectations.
+The investment strategy for pension plan assets is to maintain a broadly diversified portfolio designed to achieve our target average long-term rate of return.
+We decreased the expected rate of return for 2021 from 7% to 6.25% due to a shift of certain assets from equity to debt in alignment with our 2021 target asset allocation.
+While we believe we can achieve a long-term average rate of return of 6.25%, we cannot be certain that the portfolio will perform to our expectations.
 Assets are strategically allocated among equity, debt, and other investments in order to achieve a diversification level that reduces fluctuations in investment returns.
 Asset allocation target ranges for equity, debt, and other portfolios are evaluated at least every three years with the assistance of an independent consulting firm.
-Actual asset allocations are monitored monthly, and rebalancing actions are executed at least quarterly, as needed.
+Actual asset allocations are monitored monthly, and rebalancing actions are executed at least guarterly, as needed.

 The pension plan investments are held in a Master Trust.
 The majority of pension plan assets are invested in equity securities because equity portfolios have historically provided higher returns than debt and other asset classes over extended time horizons and are expected to do so in the future.
 Correspondingly, equity investments also entail greater risks than other investments.
 Equity risks are balanced by investing a significant portion of the plans' assets in high quality debt securities.
-The average credit rating of the debt portfolio exceeded A at both December 31, 2019 and December 31, 2018.
+The average credit rating of the debt portfolio was A and A+ at December 31, 2020 and 2019, respectively.
 The debt portfolio is also broadly diversified and invested primarily in U.S. Treasury, mortgage, and corporate securities.
-The weighted-average maturity of the debt portfolio was 14 years and 13 years, respectively at December 31, 2019, and 2018.
+The weighted-average maturity of the debt portfolio was 17 years and 14 years, respectively at December 31, 2020 and 2019.